 Alternative – EURO-TOOL Benchtop Drill Press DRL- 300.00

-The Euro Tool Small Bench Top drill press is an efficient and durable product that’s great for a contractor or DIY enthusiast.
+The Euro Tool Small Bench Top is an efficient and durable product that’s great for a contractor or DIY enthusiast.

-This affordable drill press allows uninterrupted and regular drilling, making sure that you stay consistent on each of your projects.
+This affordable tool allows uninterrupted and regular drilling, making sure that you stay consistent on each of your projects.

-The lightweight nature of the drill press also increases its portability, which is perfect for contractors that need to move the machine from one place to another, depending on the project.
+The lightweight nature of the tool also increases its portability, which is perfect for contractors that need to move the machine from one place to another, depending on the project.

-The drill press has variable speed control up to 8,500 RPM.
+This press tool has variable speed control up to 8,500 RPM.
 You can easily adjust the speed using the knob on the machine.
 The small base can be bolted to the workbench and is stable enough to handle drilling.